HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 ## Marketing
 - The more developed the market, the more strategic you have to be.
 Stay out of false promises, countdown timers, marketing gimmicks, and bold claims.
 - People are loyal to brands and relationships, not corporations or businesses.
 A brand is the best defense to commoditization.
+- Make sure your messaging and branding are speaking to your core **_buyers_**.
+Sometimes the users are not those who bought your products.
+Just keep that in mind.
 - Reiterate on these questions throughout your marketing strategy.
 This is all about setting up a process that helps you identify which tactics work for you:
 	- What is your one goal for this year?
 	- Who exactly is your customer and where can you find them?